 The organiser shall ensure that a copy of the event permit confirmation letter is available at all times during the event and during any set up or pack down period associated with it.

-The organiser shall ensure that all participants comply with all traffic laws, regulations and bylaws at all times during the activity and that all participants comply immediately with any instructions issued by the Police or Council in the execution of their duties.
+The organiser shall ensure that all participants comply with all traffic laws, regulations and bylaws at all times during the activity and that all participants comply immediately with any instructions issued by the Police or the Council in the execution of their duties.

-The organiser is required to comply with decibel levels as set out in the appropriate Christchurch City Council City Plan(external link) as well as the general obligation under the Resource Management Act 1991(external link) to keep noise to a reasonable level.
+The organiser is required to comply with decibel levels as set out in the appropriate Council City Plan(external link) as well as the general obligation under the Resource Management Act 1991(external link) to keep noise to a reasonable level.

-The organiser shall ensure all appropriate barricades, cones and signs are provided and placed in accordance with the Traffic Management Plan.
+The organiser shall ensure all appropriate barricades, cones and signs are provided and placed in accordance with the traffic management plan.
 Such barriers, cones and signs shall be removed immediately after the event in accordance with the event permit.

 The organiser shall ensure that access and egress for residents, businesses and emergency vehicles are available at all times; that the public is not unduly inconvenienced, and that public and private access ways are kept clear at all times.

 The organiser shall, where electricity is being used for an event, utilise the services of a registered electrician to undertake this work.
 All electrical equipment used must be in good, safe working order.